danielshaya/reactivejournal/README.md

 ## Primary Motivations Behind RxJournal

-### Testing
+### 1. Testing

-Testing is a primary motivation for RxRecorder.
-It effectively allows developers to blackbox test their code by recording all inputs and outputs into their programs.
+Testing is a primary motivation for RxJournal.
+It effectively allows developers to blackbox test their code by recording all inputs and outputs in and out of their programs.

-It can be using for unit testing.
+One possible use case are unit tests where RxJournal recordings can be used to create comprehensive tests (see [RxPlayerTest] for an example where this is done in this project).

-It also allows users to replay production data into test systems by just copying over a file.
+Another powerful use case is to enable users to replay production data into test systems.
+By simply copying over the journal file from a production system and replaying all or part of the file into a test system the exact conditions of the primary system should be able to be reproduced.

-### Remote Connnections
+### 2. Remote Connnections

+RxJournal can be recorded on one JVM and can be replayed on a another JVM that has access to the file location.

+The remote connection can read from the beginning of the recording or just start with live updates from the recorder.
+The remote connection (the 'listener') can write back to the journal effecting a two way conversation.
+There can be multiple readers and writers to the journal.

+The journal is serialised using Chronicle-Queue to a memory mapped file so the process of moving data from one JVM to another is exceedingly efficient and can be achieved in single digit micro seconds.

+If you need to pass data between JVMs on the same machine this is not only the most efficient way to do so but you will also have a full recording of the data that goes between the JVMs.

-### Slow consumers (handling back pressure)
+### 3. Slow consumers (handling back pressure)

+If you have a fast producer that you can't slow down but your consumer can't keep up there are a few options available to your system.

+Most often you end up implementing strategies that hold buffers of data in memory until the consumer catches up.
+The problem with those sort of strategies are one, if your process crashes you lose all the data in your buffer, if you need to consume the fast data in a transactional manner this will not be an option.
+Two, you may run out of memory if the buffers get really big.
+At the very least you will probably need to run your JVM with a large memory setting that many be ineffecient.
+For latency sensitive applications it will put pressure on the GC.

 ## Design Goals